maxalbert/docker-postgres-with-sample-data/README.md

 ```
 $ make fresh
 ```
-This removes any existing container and data volume from previous runs, (re-)builds the docker image and spins up a new container called `dbtest` which runs PosgreSQL and has a small sample table ingested.
+This removes any existing container and data volume from previous runs, (re-)builds the docker image and spins up a new container called `dbtest` which runs PosgreSQL on port 9000 and has a small sample table ingested.

 To verify that it worked you can run `make connect` (this requires `psql`), which will drop you into a `psql` console and then you can list the contents of the sample table:
 ```